 Assuming a New Digital Identity

-Sometimes it is just good to start fresh, as famed hacker Kevin Mitnick describes in his book, The Art of Invisibility.
+Sometimes it is just good to start fresh.
 If you feel overwhelmed and need to detoxify your digital life, think hard before taking drastic measures and jumping off the deep end.
-It is time-consuming to try and reestablish your digital identity once you decide to delete it, and remember that the Internet is very unforgiving.
+It is time-consuming to try and reestablish your digital identity once you decide to delete it and remember that the Internet is very unforgiving.
 Once you’re on it, you’re there to stay in some manner or another, meaning that there will still be digital breadcrumbs that will lead back to your former existence that you will have to attempt to clean up quietly.
-If you’re serious about assuming a new digital identity, I recommend you implement as many of the recommendations in this series as you think you need to, and also read the aforementioned Mitnick book.
+If you’re serious about assuming a new digital identity, I recommend you implement as many of the recommendations in this series as you think you need to, and also read other articles and books.
 While it may be impossible to delete your digital identity completely, there are many steps you can take to obfuscate it to the point where it is essentially non-existent like that old MySpace account you forgot about but that is still lurking around.

 A handle is another name for a nickname or callsign.
 If for whatever reason, you can’t give up your social media account activity because you’re an addict, it’s okay because I am right there with you as a writer and cybersecurity professional.
 Though I know a great deal about achieving digital privacy, many of the steps I recommend I cannot myself entirely undertake without compromising my ability to publish my writings and maintain employment.
 The Internet is a useful tool to remain up-to-date, but you have to be very distrusting of the information you find online.
 You always need to further validate it.
 If this is not true for you, however, firstly I am envious, and secondly, you might consider employing a technique I like to call “handle morphing.”
 This technique consists of constantly changing your Twitter, or other social media profile handles multiple times per week to confuse people and throw them off your trail.
 Many hackers already do this as a matter of redundancy.
 They maintain several different social media accounts on the same platform under different names in case the platform temporarily disables their primary account or they should need to ‘burn’ that account for whatever reason (i.e., it could be linked to illegal hacking activity).
 Some social networking sites may restrict how often you can change your handle or even require that you delete your old account and start fresh with a new one.
 The social media sites try to make it as difficult as possible to quit their sites to prevent users from ditching their services on a whim since that is potentially lost profits for their company.
 I am sure you can understand the motive there, right?
 Always follow the money trail, you’ll never go wrong.